 To be admitted to the degree programs, students must pass the portfolio review; therefore, completion of portfolio review requirements does not guarantee admission into the degree program.
-The decision based on the faculty review is final.
+The decision of the faculty review is final.

 For students interested in a fine arts degree, the portfolio review typically occurs during the sophomore year after the student completes all of the foundation requirements, including two semesters of art history, one semester each of English composition and English literature, and 9 credit hours of 200-level studio courses.
 The student must also have a 2.5 cumulative studio GPA and a 2.0 overall cumulative GPA.
-A student may not take any 300-level or higher-level studio classes until advancement has been approved.
+A student may not take any 300-level or higher level studio classes until advancement has been approved.

-Students interested in art education must complete their foundation year before the review process.
-They must also have a 2.5 cumulative GPA.
+Students interested in art education must complete their foundation year prior to the review process.
+They must also have a 2.8 cumulative GPA and a 3.0 studio GPA.
 They will not be able to advance in art education until they pass the review and Pre-Professional Skills Test (PPST) and are accepted into the IUPUI School of Education.